Navigating Consurction Risks

 dramatic summer windstorm tearing through exposed wood framing on the prairies

 Saskatchewan weather is famously unpredictable.
-High winds, heavy plow winds, sudden hailstorms, or localized flooding can quickly pull down framing or ruin materials that aren’t closed in yet.
+High winds, sudden hailstorms, or localized flooding can quickly pull down framing or ruin materials that aren’t closed in yet.

 Example: A severe summer plow wind tears through the region, knocking over the exposed, unbraced wood framing of a new commercial building overnight.